 View this PostSt John's Chapel and Wearhead Primary Schools Bikability Club Over the past four weeks, the children have had a fantastic time during bikability club.
 We have learnt how to perform clothing and helmet checks, as well as ABC (air, brakes, chain) bicycle checks to make sure we are safe to ride.
 On our bikes, we have practised controlling our bicycles to ensure we are riding safely, making sure to avoid other riders and obstacles.
 Some of our favourite games are 'Grandmother's Footsteps' and 'Follow the Leader'.
 We have enjoyed finishing our sessions with some races.

-View this PostHamsterley Primary School Sustainability in Action!
-Today, the children took part in an exciting sustainability workshop with Alex from Northern Gas Networks!
-KS2 explored hydrogen energy, built a network from straws to connect different areas, and tested how long a hydrogen car could last on different surfaces.
-Meanwhile, KS1 created their own network using straws and compared the things that help and harm our planet.
+View this PostExploring Sustainability at Hamsterley Primary!
+Hamsterley pupils had a fantastic time in their sustainability workshops with Alex from Northern Gas Networks!
+KS2 discovered hydrogen energy, built a straw network, and tested a hydrogen-powered car on different surfaces.
+KS1 created their own straw networks, learning about what helps and harms our planet.

 View this PostExploring Microhabitats!
 This morning, our KS1 pupils at St. John's Chapel and Wearhead Primary Schools became mini scientists, investigating the fascinating world of microhabitats!
 They discovered invertebrates hiding under logs and stones, used magnifying pots to observe them up close, and even created a bar chart to record their findings.